andychase/codebook/site/_infos/about.md

 title: About Codebook
 ---

-Codebook is a [new kind of blog][intro].
-It contains *collections*, posts with a bunch of links in them, that are organized topically.
-Our goal is to create one of the most comprehensive and up-to-date organization of software development resources on the web.
+Codebook is a new kind of blog.
+It contains posts with a bunch of links in them, which are organized topically.
+The goal is to create one of the most comprehensive and up-to-date organization of software development resources on the web.

 It is run by [Tech Store Club][tsc] and a community of volunteers.